 The first days, weeks, and even months after having a baby can be challenging – even stressful.
 It is also exhausting when you have to manage with less sleep than you are used to.

 You might have had a difficult birth and need more time to recover, both physically and emotionally.
-If you have other children, or not enough support, or you’re parenting alone, or facing other personal challenges, the post-birth period can add more stress into your life.
+If you have other children, or not enough support, or you’re parenting alone or facing other personal challenges, the post-birth period can add more stress into your life.

 The digestive system is controlled by the enteric nervous system, which is embedded in the lining of the gastrointestinal system.
-Stress can activates the ‘fight or flight’ response in your central nervous system, and this reduces blood flow to your digestive system.
+Stress can activate the ‘fight or flight’ response in your central nervous system, and this reduces blood flow to your digestive system.

 Stress can cause your digestive muscles, such as the oesophagus, to go into spasms.
 Acid levels in your stomach can rise, causing indigestion and acid reflux.
 Stress can cause you to feel nauseous, and give you diarrhoea, or even constipation.